 Hint: it isn’t an airline miles card, for two reasons.
 First you’re locked into earning miles with one airline rather than having points that transfer to a variety of airlines.
 But second and more importantly because they simply don’t earn the most points.

 - If you want Delta miles, the Delta credit card isn’t the one that earns the most SkyMiles.
 American Express Membership Rewards cards transfer to Delta miles as well as other programs and earn points faster because of category bonuses.
-Even the no annual fee Amex Everyday will earn a minimum of 1.2 points per dollar that transfer to Delta or elsewhere if you use the card 20 times a month.

 - If you want United miles, the United credit card isn’t the one that earns the most MileagePlus miles.
 Chase Ultimate Rewards cards transfer to United miles as well as other programs and earn points faster because of category bonuses.
 So whether it’s Chase Sapphire Preferred you earn more United miles than with the United’s co-brand card.